Public Information: K

-This booklet was put together by the Department of Community Safety (Directorate: Monitoring and Evaluation) from information gathered during 2018/19 from the 151 police stations in the Western Cape.
+This booklet was put together by the Department of Community Safety (Directorate: Monitoring and Evaluation).
+It contains the contact information of the station and cluster commanders in the 16 policing clusters in the Western Cape.

 The Kwanokuthula e-Centre, in the Bitou Municipality, and the Cape Access Programme is bridging the technology gap for the community of Kwanokuthula in Plettenberg Bay.
 Access to information and communication technologies (ICT) has also brought with it an opportunity for personal growth and socio-economic upliftment.